hajczek/e-Cook-Book/Readme.md

 #### FOR INGREDIENTS:

-- add new ingredient to choose category of ingredients,
+- add new ingredient to choosen category of ingredients,
 - delete ingredient from category of ingredients,
 - add ingredient to recipe with quantity and measure,
 - change ingredinet quantity for recipe when the persons quantity changes,